 We simply brushed on a blackening solution and it blackens the metal.
 A really good alternative to painting the metal.

 Now for the making of a handle.
 I have never made an axe handle before and did it all wrong at first.
 I tried shaping the handle from a solid block without drawing a shape out which was a disaster, the wood I chose had the wrong grain direction, and the axe head didn’t seat properly.
 The first one was a fail.

 This new handle works a whole lot better and looks a bit better as well.
 To start, I used oak and drew the shape of the handle out before starting.
 I also went with a simpler approach and just used a router for the profile.
 The wood was quarter sawn which provided a really strong joint with the axe head.

-After cutting the shape out with the jig saw, I traced the inside of the axe head on top of the handle and began to widdle away with a combination of hand saws, chisels, and files until the axe head would fit on the end.
+After cutting the shape out with the jig saw (affiliate link), I traced the inside of the axe head on top of the handle and began to widdle away with a combination of hand saws, chisels, and files until the axe head would fit on the end.

 Step 6: Finishing the Handle

 Then, I used the belt sander and a router to finalize the shape of the handle.